techidaily/site-win11-tips/source/_posts/5-simple-steps-for-overcoming-windows-onedrive-glitches.md

  A slow or unstable internet connection might be the reason why OneDrive displays the “Sorry, there is a problem with the OneDrive servers” error.
 If you have a faulty internet connection, OneDrive will have a hard time connecting to the server and synchronizing your data.

- If OneDrive isn’t the only app malfunctioning due to an improper connection, you should[fix your unstable internet connection](https://www.makeuseof.com/tag/fix-slow-unstable-wi-fi-connection/) .
+ If OneDrive isn’t the only app malfunctioning due to an improper connection, you should [fix your unstable internet connection](https://www.makeuseof.com/tag/fix-slow-unstable-wi-fi-connection/) .

 ## 3\.
 Delete OneDrive Cache